cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 I will be using TypeScript to develop my blockchain simulator.
 TypeScript is a superset of JavaScript that adds static types, interfaces, and other features to enhance code quality and maintainability.
 Here are some reasons why TypeScript is a good choice for this project:
 + Type Safety: TypeScript's static typing helps catch errors at compile time, reducing runtime bugs.
 This is especially important in a complex project like a blockchain simulator where data structures and algorithms need to be precise.
 + Sustainability: TypeScript's type system makes it easier to understand and maintain code over time.
 This is crucial for a project that may evolve with new features and improvements.
-However, the when the project gets onto a website, the TypeScript code will be transpiled into JavaScript so that it can run on all browsers.
+However, the when the project gets onto a website, the TypeScript code will be transpiled (converting between two high-level languages) into JavaScript so that it can run on all browsers.
 Therefore, users do not need to have TypeScript installed on their devices to run the blockchain simulator.
 Their browsers only have to support JavaScript.

 #pagebreak()
 == Intital Sucess Criteria